Front Sight Firearms Training Institute

-Front Sight Firearms Training Institute, also known as Front Sight and as Front Sight Resorts, was founded in 1996 by Dr Ignatius Piazza.
-Piazza made promises of lifetime memberships that allowed for unlimited training in exchange for a one time fee.
-Front Sight declared bankruptcy in May 2022 and was acquired by PrarieFire Nevada in Dec 2022.
+Front Sight Firearms Training Institute, also known as Front Sight and as Front Sight Resorts, was an American company founded in 1996 by Ignatius Piazza.
+Its business structure depended on the sale of memberships.
+It declared bankruptcy in May 2022 and was acquired in Chapter 11 bankruptcy by PrairieFire Nevada.
+PrairieFire Nevada is now the sole administrator and owner of the former Front Sight facilities, with its own curricula and membership offers.
+Piazza is no longer associated in management or direction of the PrairieFire curricula or organization.

-Location

-Front Sight currently operates one location, its main location near Pahrump, Nevada.
-A second location in Nikiski, Alaska was closed in 2022 amid bankruptcy filings.
+Front Sight operated primarily in one location, near Pahrump, Nevada.
+A second location in Nikiski, Alaska was closed in 2022 shortly before bankruptcy filings.

 History

+Piazza, a California native and former chiropractor, graduated from the Four Weapons Combat Master program developed by firearms instructor and writer Chuck Taylor.
+He spent 25 years developing hundreds of acres of desert into firearms training facilities following his failure to interest any of the then major existing facility owners into partnering towards the expansion of basic firearms training into American society.

+The financial program he developed, based on the sales of memberships and upgrades of memberships, brought Front Sight to the forefront of firearms training facilities over the decades but the organization ran into obstacles, challenges and setbacks that resulted eventually resulted in a Chapter 11 transfer of Front Sight's materials, facilities and curricula to PrairieFire Nevada in 2022.
+The company also printed firearms training manuals.

-In 1998, a 550 acre property in Nye County, between Las Vegas, Nevada and Pahrump, Nevada (near Nevada State Route 160 and Tecopa Road) was purchased and the operation gradually moved there.
+In 1998, a 550 acre property in Nye County, Nevada, between Las Vegas and Pahrump (near Nevada State Route 160 and Tecopa Road), was purchased and the operation gradually moved there.
 This location, called "Front Sight Nevada", provides facilities for training in firearms as well as climbing, rappelling, and other forms of self-defense.